Fire and rescue services

 If you think you have tuberculosis, get urgent medical treatment.

 The HIV/AIDS infection rate is high.
-Other sexually transmitted diseases are widespread.
+Other sexually transmitted infections are widespread.

 Take precautions if you're doing anything that exposes you to risk of infection.